gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 `y = 0.7` which is positive `y` means the light is above pointing down.
-`z = 1` which is positive `z` means the light is in front pointing into the scene. the relative values means the the direction is mostly pointing into the scene and poiting more down then right.
+`z = 1` which is positive `z` means the light is in front pointing into the scene. the relative values means the the direction is mostly pointing into the scene and pointing more down then right.

 And here it is